-Have you ever received a mailing about a diet product or nutritional supplement or seen an ad in a magazine?
+Have you ever received a mailing about a dietary supplement or seen an ad in a magazine?
 The write-ups tend to be long-winded affairs with lots of information to tempt you to buy.

 While other products can get by with a bold headline and a few descriptive sentences, diet and nutritional products do best when they’re explained in detail, whether marketed online, through direct mail, print media or any other way.

 Think of these meaty write-ups as the counterpart to those long-form 30-minute infomercials you see on TV.
-And because of their length, the quality of their copywriting can make a substantial difference in how many leads and sales they generate.
+And because of their length, the quality of the copywriting they have can make a substantial difference in how many leads and sales they generate.

 To be effective in selling your nutritional products, your promotional copy must be interesting, engaging and persuasive.